 Life Meets Academics

 The Douglas Honors College Living Learning Community (DHC LLC) provides honors students the opportunity to live and learn surrounded by their peers.
 Residential peer mentors and community programming ensure that students feel supported and enriched.
-We highly encourage our first-year honors students to room within the LLC, but many students elect to keep their space in following years, meaning the LLC is not strictly for first-years.
+We highly encourage our first-year honors students to room within the LLC, but many students elect to keep their space in the following years, meaning the LLC is not strictly for first-years.
+DHC transfer students also choose to reside here during their first year on campus.

 DHC students from the LLC get decked out for new student convocation.